Google AdsMarch 2026 · 9 min read

 • The fastest diagnostic path: check tracking first, then search terms, then the landing page.
 Fix in that order.

-Getting clicks from Google Ads but no enquiries, calls or form submissions is one of the most frustrating situations in paid search — and one of the most misdiagnosed.
-The campaign looks like it is working (impressions, clicks, spend) but nothing comes through.
+Getting clicks from Google Ads but no enquiries, calls, or form submissions is one of the most frustrating situations in paid search, and one of the most misdiagnosed (Google's official conversion troubleshooter).
+The campaign looks alive.
+Impressions, clicks, and spend are all there.
+But nothing comes through.
 Most people assume the channel is broken or too expensive.
-In most cases, it is a specific, fixable problem in one of a handful of places.
-Based on patterns across Swiss and DACH Google Ads accounts managed between 2020 and 2026, roughly 89% of zero-conversion campaigns have an identifiable, correctable root cause.
+In most cases, it is a specific problem in one of a handful of places.
+Based on patterns across Swiss and DACH Google Ads accounts managed between 2020 and 2026, the large majority of zero-conversion campaigns had an identifiable, correctable root cause (Growth Junction audit review set, 2020-2026).
+In audits, I treat this as a diagnostic sequence, not a creative problem, because the issue is usually lower in the stack than the ad itself.

 Horizontal bar chart showing the most common root causes of Google Ads clicks without conversions in DACH accounts, 2020-2026

-Broken conversion tracking is the single biggest cause of zero-conversion campaigns — often invisible until you actively check it.
+Broken conversion tracking is the single biggest cause of zero-conversion campaigns, often invisible until you actively check it (Growth Junction audit review set, 2020-2026).

 Is your conversion tracking actually working?

 This is always the first question to answer, because if tracking is broken, everything else you conclude from the data will be wrong.
+Set it up correctly first using our GA4 conversion tracking guide.
 You might have had conversions all along and simply not seen them.
 Or you might be feeding bad signals to smart bidding, teaching it to optimise for nothing.
+In practice, I treat every zero-conversion account as a tracking problem until proven otherwise.

 Go to Tools > Conversions in your Google Ads account.
 Look at the status column.
 Any conversion action marked as "No recent conversions" or "Inactive" is a red flag.
 Then verify the tag itself - use Google Tag Assistant in Chrome or the GA4 DebugView to confirm the conversion tag fires correctly when someone submits a form or lands on your thank-you page.